-Training sales are moderately seasonal because of the timing of corporate training, which is not typically scheduled as heavily during holiday and certain vacation periods.
-Our fourth fiscal quarter generally has higher sales and income from operations than other fiscal quarters primarily due to increased facilitator sales that occur during that quarter.
+Training content sales are moderately seasonal because of the timing of corporate training, which is not typically scheduled as heavily during holiday and certain vacation periods.
+Our fourth fiscal quarter generally has higher sales and income from operations than other fiscal quarters primarily due to increased revenues in our Education practice (when school administrators and faculty are not conducting classes) and to increased facilitator sales that typically occur during that quarter.
 Quarterly fluctuations may also be affected by other factors including the introduction of new offerings, the addition of new organizational customers, and the elimination of underperforming offerings.